-I had the most fascinating conversation with a translator recently, Gentle Reader.
+I had the most fascinating conversation with a translator, Gentle Reader.

 I have blogged a bit before about how much I enjoy chatting with those who translate my words.
 It forces me to think about language differently, and how I apply it.